 Because It's one thing to say "oh I could do a ...30 day yoga challenge, marathon, crossfit competition..." and it's a completely other thing to actually try.
 Because trying puts skin in the game.

-Because the more I do hard things, the easier it is to believe that it's possible.
+Because the more I do hard things, the easier it is to believe that their possible.

 Because potential is inert and the only way you can make good on that potential is to be in action.

 Because I like that I can say yes to more invitations that involve getting outside, mountains, lakes, oceans and trails.